victoria-soto/template/essays/TeamDesign.md

 I’ll be honest—neither one of my team members nor I considered specific design when organizing the structure of our application.
 However, after looking back at the code, we did (unintentionally) incorporate some of the design patterns I discussed above.
 This could be due to the fact that we’ve been sort of hardwired to design in a certain way from the classes we’ve taken.

-The design patterns we’ve incorporated include the: decorator, interpreter, and state.
+The **design patterns** we’ve incorporated include the: decorator, interpreter, and state.
 For <a href="https://grubngo.github.io/">Grub ‘n’ Go</a>, the *decorator* maybe viewed as favored vendors a user could add to their profile or changes a vendor may make to their menu by adding or removing menu items.
+The *interpreter* and *state* designs were implemented throughout the entire application and occurred simultaneously.
+Essentially anytime there was a state change, input was received, interpreted, then the output was translated as a result.

+For example,